maneatsbible/maneatsbible.github.io/betterdispute/README.md

 - retry GitHub writes
 - refetch on conflict
-- full replay after recovery
+- full replay on recovery

 ---